-Compared to the transmission line availability in the first half of year 2011, it can be perceived that the availability has improved fairly in the year 2012 as a result of low interruption durations of planned outages occupied during the first half of year 2012.
+Compared to the transmission line availability year 2012, it can be perceived that the availability has reduced in the first half of year 2013 as a result of increased interruption durations of planned outages occupied during the first half of year 2013.

-As in 2011, some of the substations have been overloaded in the first half of year 2012 as well.
-In 2011, only No.02 transformer has been overloaded in the Anuradhapura Substation.
-But during the first half of year 2012, over loadings of all three transformers of Anuradhapura Substation have been recorded, which shows the load improvement through that Substation.
-Unlike in 2011, No.01 transformer of Hambantota Substation has been overloaded in two months during the first half of year 2012.

-Compared to the Unserved Energy due to transmission line interruptions during the first half of year 2011, it can be perceived that the estimated amount of Unserved Energy has been massively increased during the first half of year 2012.
+As in year 2012, some of the substations have been overloaded in the first half of year 2013 as well.
+Anuradhapura Substation No.02 transformer, which had shown overloading continuously in year 2012, has been overloaded during four months in the first half of year 2013.
+Compared to the Unserved Energy due to transmission line interruptions during the first half of year 2012, it can be perceived that the estimated amount of Unserved Energy has been decreased during the first half of year 2013.